Peace-Ada/Financial-Consumer-Complaints-Analysis/README.md

 ## Conclusion
 ---
-This analysis of 75,513 financial consumer complaints reveals that the problem is not random — it is concentrated, predictable and fixable.
+This analysis of 75,513 financial consumer complaints reveals that the problem is not random, it is concentrated, predictable and fixable.
 Credit cards are the dominant complaint driver.
 Four states generate nearly half of all national complaints.